DrNginX/Typhoon-Data-Analysis/README.md

 integrated to the data structures from pandas.Seaborn aims to make visualization the central part of exploring and understanding data.
 It provides dataset-oriented APIs, so that we can switch between different visual representations for same variables for better understanding of dataset.

 Matplotlib :- Matplotlib is an amazing visualization library in Python for 2D plots of arrays.
 Matplotlib is a multi-platform data visualization library built on NumPy arrays and designed to work with the broader SciPy stack.
 It was introduced by John Hunter in the year 2002.

 So with the help of Visualiztion we Visualize and express the Quantiative Numeric data into Graphical representation bars.

 In seaborn we use the Lineplot and barplot to visualize the things and atlast we use Vilonplot to understand more clearly.

 This all about of data Visualization unit.

-At the end we perform some machine learning algorithm for the prediction, so in machine Learning Deployment unit we use scikit Learn Module to perform the ML operations
+At the end we perform some machine learning algorithm for the prediction,

+So in machine Learning Deployment unit we use scikit Learn Module to perform the ML operations

 Scikit Learn :-scikit-learn (formerly scikits.learn and also known as sklearn) is a free software machine learning library for the Python programming language.It features various classification, regression and clustering algorithms including